Theoriz/Unity-URP-Vioso-Lablab/README.md

 2. Copy the ProjectionSetup folder into your project

+3. Add the Vioso Render Feature to your URP Renderer, and link the VIOSOWarpBlendPP shader inside it.

-3. Add the ProjectionSetup prefab to your scene.
+4. Add the ProjectionSetup prefab to your scene.

 ### Common Issues